 Red crested Cotinga

-Red crested Cotinga belongs to the Cotingidae family.
-This plump gray bird is a regular sight atop patches of trees from the temperate forest zone to above treeline in the Andes from Venezuela to Bolivia.
-The plumage is unremarkable at first glance: both sexes are medium gray with a darker face, blackish wings, and a white band on the tail (visible in flight).
-The namesake red crest is usually laid flat down the nape, but is occasionally raised into a spectacular splayed bouquet of feathers.
-Singles or pairs are usually seen perched conspicuously.
-Found in forested areas, but does not require high-quality intact forest, and can be found in surprisingly small patches of bushes and trees in agricultural areas.
-You can find it in our tours in the Manu National Park.
+The Red-crested Cotinga is a plump gray bird belonging to the Cotingidae family.
+This bird is commonly seen perched on patches of trees from the temperate forest zone to above treeline in the Andes from Venezuela to Bolivia.
+Its plumage is not striking at first glance; both male and female birds are medium gray with a darker face, blackish wings, and a white band on the tail (visible only during flight).
+However, it has a distinctive red crest that is usually flat on the nape but can occasionally be raised into a spectacular splayed bouquet of feathers.
+This bird is typically seen alone or in pairs and prefers forested areas, but it can also be found in small patches of bushes and trees in agricultural areas.
+You can spot this bird during our tours in the Manu National Park.

 Photo: Alfredo Cornejo